rivu007/heybeach/README.md

 ## Getting it running
 1. Clone this project.
 Use `git clone https://github.com/rivu007/heybeach.git`
-2. Run `mvn spring-boot:run` at the root of the repository, where the pom.xml file is located.
+2. Run `mvn clean spring-boot:run` at the root of the repository, where the pom.xml file is located.
 3. The application will be running at [http://localhost:8080](http://localhost:8080)!

 There is one admin user accounts present to demonstrate the different levels of access to the endpoints in